shreyaj661/DSC_MRI_Toolbox_Mouse/README.md

 ## About

 Dynamic Susceptibility Contrast (DSC) MRI toolbox is a MATLAB toolbox to analyze DSC-MRI data in mouse model.
 The code was originally implemented by [@peruzzod](https://github.com/peruzzod) and [@marcocastellaro](https://github.com/marcocastellaro) in Clinical data.
 Later I [@shreyaj661] implemented in pre-clinical data.
 This web page hosts the developmental source code.
+[5]"Testing the utility of Dynamic Susceptibility Contrast (DSC)-Perfusion toolbox Testing the utility of Dynamic Susceptibility Contrast (DSC)-Perfusion toolbox for mapping the characteristics of mouse brain perfusion for mapping the characteristics of mouse brain perfusion"

 ## Features